cryhughes/AVS-Kaggle/README.md

 http://www.kaggle.com/c/acquire-valued-shoppers-challenge/forums/t/7666/getting-started-data-reduction/

-I encountered some problems reducing the dataset, but evenutally succeeded by switching from ipython NB to python script Data reduction scripts did not work with iPython notebook on local (file to large) Data reduction scripts did not work with iPython notebook on AWS EC2 (keep disconnecting) Data reduction script with python on local succeeded.
+I encountered some problems reducing the dataset, but evenutally succeeded by switching from ipython NB to python script -Data reduction scripts did not work with iPython notebook on local (file to large) -Data reduction scripts did not work with iPython notebook on AWS EC2 (keep disconnecting) -Data reduction script with python on local succeeded.
 Script based on: Auduno's repository:

 DATA EXPLORATION
-WORK IN PROGRESS - Will post some any summary findings of interest here
+WORK IN PROGRESS - Will post a summary of any noteworhy findings here...

 FEATURE ENGINEERING
-HOLDING FOR DATA EXPLORATION -
+HOLDING FOR DATA EXPLORATION

 For reference, there is a great discussion on feature engineering my mlwave here: http://mlwave.com/predicting-repeat-buyers-vowpal-wabbit/